commercialhaskell/stack/doc/GUIDE.md

 # installing ... building ...
 ```

-stack needs a GHC in order to build your project. stack will discover that you
+Stack needs a GHC in order to build your project.
+Stack will discover that you
 are missing it and will install it for you.
 You can do this manually by using
 the `stack setup` command.

 You'll get intermediate download percentage statistics while the download is
 occurring.
 This command may take some time, depending on download speeds.

-__NOTE__: GHC will be installed to your global stack root directory, so
+__NOTE__: GHC will be installed to your global Stack root directory, so calling
-calling `ghc` on the command line won't work.
-See the `stack exec`,
+`ghc` on the command line won't work.
+See the `stack exec`, `stack ghc`, and
-`stack ghc`, and `stack runghc` commands below for more information.
+`stack runghc` commands below for more information.

-Once a GHC is installed, stack will then build your project.
+Once a GHC is installed, Stack will then build your project.

 ### stack exec